DominicChm/portfolio/src/lib/posts/tensorview.md

 excerpt: Mohr's Circle Visualization
 link: https://tensorview-f259a.web.app/
 ---
-This is a freshman year react project I built to visualize Mohr's circle and how it changes as your tensor does.
+This is a freshman year react project I built to visualize Mohr's circle and how it changes as a given stress tensor does.